erick805/rickylau-dev/content/blog/visualnyc/index.md

 ![](./visualnyc-search.png)

-Use our search feature to to pinpoint your location in any borough in Greater NYC Area.
+Need to find a specific place, restaurant, or meet up spot? use search feature to to pinpoint your location in any borough in Greater NYC Area.

 ---

 ![](visualnyc-zoomed.png)

-As you zoom in heatmap will continue to render to show you crime density based on your location and crime filter settings.
+As you zoom in the heatmap will continue to render to show you crime density based on your location and crime filter settings.

 ---